 *Pacific Northwest Seismic Network

 All results from our research are shared with the public and will eventually be made available on our website as well.

 Current Research at PRI:

 Restoration Techniques - We have partnered with the US Fish and Wildlife Service and the University of Washington since 2007 for research on best techniques for restoring abandoned agriculture land to native prairie.
-Eric Delvin finished his PhD work on this project.
-You can find his final analysis here.
+You can the final analysis here.
 We continue to manage the research plots and collect data, while gradually "absorbing" them into our native prairie expansion.
 Through this program until 2013 we also assisted in the management of the UW research site on land owned by The Nature Conservancy on Ebey's Bluff.

-Garry Oaks - We have collected data on our Garry oak plantings to determine the impact of deer browse, vole borrowing, and other factors on the ability of these native trees to survive.
-Garry oaks have been planted on this site since 2001 for savannah enhancement and extension at the edges of both our north and east forests, as well as in our southwest corner near Parker Road and Morris Road, since 2001.
+Garry Oaks - We collect data on our Garry oaks to determine the impact of deer browse, vole borrowing, and other factors on the ability of these native trees to survive.
+Garry oaks have been planted on this site since 2001 for savannah enhancement and extension at the edges of both our north and east forests, as well as in our southwest corner.
 The original support for oak planting was provided by the USDA-Natural Resources Conservation Service.
 PRI has out-planted an additional 75 oaks from 2019-2022.

 Nutrient Network - Since 2007 our prairie is a study site for a collaborative effort called the Nutrient Network or "Nut-Net", pronounced "noot-net).
 You can view a press release regarding the research here.
 A recent published paper is also available upon request.
 The Nutrient Network experimental site at PRI is managed by Dr. Jon Bakker of the University of Washington, and you can see the fencing near our southeast corner, north of Morris Road by a few hundred yards.